 - Poor Pouring

-Sometimes, the concrete contractors who originally laid your driveway may have made mistakes.
+Sometimes, the concrete contractors who originally laid your driveway may have made mistakes during the process.
 The pour may be too thick in some areas and too thin in others.
 Alternatively, the whole line of your drive may take your concrete over land features that naturally encourage your driveway to crack.

 Signs of Damage to Watch For